 Office: HH 268

 I have been with the Department of English Language and Literature since 2003.
-I have taught undergraduate courses in Academic Writing, Gender in Literature, Global Literatures, Literary Criticism, Postcolonial Literatures, and Postcolonial Literatures of the Americas.
+I have taught undergraduate courses in Academic Writing, Race and Resistance, Gender in Literature, Global Literatures, Literary Criticism, Postcolonial Literatures, and Postcolonial Literatures of the Americas.
 My graduate courses focus on topics such as “Creolization and hybridity in postcolonial studies,” “Caribbean literature: home, exile, diaspora,” “Gender in postcolonial literatures,” “Social justice and representation in Canadian literatures,” and “Advocacy and activism: literature, rhetoric, praxis.”